informational alert

 17.08.010 Definitions and Scopes of Duties.

 4. 4.
-City Council will designate the Responsible Bureau for a local improvement that is not addressed by this section.
+The City Administrator will designate the responsible bureau for a local improvement that is not addressed by this Section.

-4. D. The Responsible Engineer as identified in Chapter 17.04 is responsible for:
+4. D. The City Administrator is responsible for:

 1. 1.
 Preparing a preliminary engineer’s estimate and preparing an analysis of proposed significant and material changes to the scope or cost of improvements after formation of a local improvement district prior to preparing plans and specifications;